AliShahSafdari/To-Do-list/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - [ ] Refactor to use JavaScript classes and divided in different files
-- [ ] A complete website with navigation
+- [ ] Use the Web pack to better maintenance
 - [ ] Add more styles

 ## 🤝 Contributing <a name="contributing"></a>